 This course provides an overview of electrical and computer engineering, through a lecture and laboratory setting.
 Topics include fundamental concepts, electronic circuits, digital circuits, communication systems, and signal processing.
 Upon completion, students should be able to discuss the wide range of fields available to the electrical or computer engineer.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-Lecture Lab Cillic work Exp.
-Cituit EGR 211 Intro to Computer Org 3 0 0 0 3
+EGR 211 Intro to Computer Org 3 0 0 0 3